opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## How to search nearest neighbors with filters

 The workflow to search with a filter includes three steps:
-1. Create an index.
+1. Create an index and specify the requirements for Lucene engine and HSNW in the mapping.
-1. Ingest data into the index.
+1. Add your data to the index.
 1. Search the index and specify these three items in your query:
 * One or more filters defined by Query DSL
 * A vector reference point defined by the `vector` field.